-The participants of the research, designed with a qualitative method, consist of four students, four academics, and four social workers.
+The participants of the research, designed with a qualitative method, consist of four students, four academicians, and four social workers.
 All participants reside in Ankara.
-There are four universities with social work departments in Ankara.
-One student was selected from each university to ensure representation.
-It was also taken into account that the students belonged to different grade levels (1st, 2nd, 3rd and 4th grade).
-Similarly, the same criteria were considered in the selection of academics.
-In the selection of social workers, attention was paid to the representation of different social work fields.
-Students, social workers, and academics were included in the study to address the issue from different dimensions.
-When it was thought that the answers obtained from the participants started to repeat, the interviews were completed.
-Some basic information about the participants is included in Table 1.
+Students, social workers, and academicians were included in the study to address the issue from different dimensions.
+Interviews were completed when the responses were deemed to have reached sufficient saturation for the purposes of the research.
+Some basic information about the participants is included in the table below.